Lana Wachowski returns with a deliriously self-aware fourth entry in the groundbreaking series that both fascinates and frustrates

 When it comes to sequels, it's hard to know how much to repeat one's self.
 Fans want more of the same, but they also expect to be dazzled in new and interesting ways.
 Stray too far from the familiar, though, and there's a risk of inciting a backlash.
 Getting the balance right is notoriously difficult, a feat achieved by very few follows-up made within the Hollywood studio system.

 This fourth, very self-aware Matrix movie, Resurrections, is in no mood to pander to anyone – fans or newcomers alike.
-It unravels as an overt exercise in the exploitive nature of IPs – a belated sequel that actively announces itself as a “sequel with lots of expectation,” and makes a thinly-veiled suggestion that it has only been created in response to a reboot threat by Warner Bros. (who are name-checked).
-At points, Resurrections liberally flashes up scenes from the previous movies, which began with 1999's groundbreaking The Matrix and culminated with the poorly received Matrix Revolutions in 2003.
+It unravels as an overt exercise in the exploitive nature of IPs – a belated sequel that actively announces itself as a “sequel with lots of expectation” and makes a thinly-veiled suggestion that it has only been created in response to a reboot threat by Warner Bros. (who are name-checked).
+At points, Resurrections even flashes up scenes from the previous movies, which began with 1999's groundbreaking The Matrix and culminated with the poorly received Matrix Revolutions in 2003.

 Its approach, to engage with the notion of making a sequel in this modern age, makes for a clever but not entirely satisfying experience – one that's perhaps too knowing for its own good, happy to constantly break our immersion.
 Remember in the original, when Morpheus tells Neo: “You've felt it your entire life, that there's something wrong with the world.”
 It's that sensation that follows us through this experience – a feeling that the movie isn't taking itself seriously.
 Then again: is that the point?